-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort

 Assessment Feedback: Class feedback

 Individually annotated reports

 Drop-in sessions

 Failure Redemption: As this is a Year 3 module there is no opportunity to redeem failure, though if there are extenuating circumstances students would be offered a non-field based alternative module BIL300.
 Due to the nature of the field-based activities, if more that 50% of the assessment is missed students will be required to default onto the alternative module.